No matter what classes you’re taking this semester, these tips can help you prepare, stay focused and ace your finals.

 - You can also think of your exam in terms of milestones.
 For instance, you might want to set a goal of being halfway through once your time is halfway over.

-Look for question prompts
+Look for question clues

 After your exam